Intelectron6/Face-Recognition-Attendance/README.md

 # Face-Recognition-Attendance
 An automatic attendance system that uses face recognition to update attendance of individuals in the database.

+Dependencies-
+OpenCV, Keras, Pandas, Numpy and some basic libraries.

 Steps to use:

 1) Open system.py